Sestiere San Marco

 Pickpockets

-Be cautious of pickpockets not only in the square, but also in all crowded areas of Venice, including the water bus.
+Be cautious of pickpockets not only in the square during the day but also in all crowded areas of Venice, including on the water bus.

-These top places are steps away from Piazza San Marco:
+These top spots are just a short walk from Piazza San Marco:

 tops 5 mins